 Standard Error Calculation in Excel

-To find the standard error of the mean in Excel, all we need to do is to translate the equation for standard error respectively standard error = standard deviation / square root of the total number of samples N to Excel formula.
-First, download the Excel I am about to use in this example.
+To find the standard error of the mean in Excel, we simply need to translate the standard error formula into Excel syntax: standard error = standard deviation / square root of the total number of samples N.

 - On your Excel data set, click on an empty cell anywhere on your datasheet